MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     For a more consistent user experience, we recommend you publish the same labels in the same scopes in the Security & Compliance Center.

 - Not all settings from a migrated label are supported by the Security & Compliance Center.
-Use the table in the [Label settings that are not supported in the Security & Compliance Center](#label-settings-that-are-not-supported-in-the-security--compliance-center) section to help you identify the settings that are not supported by the Security & Compliance Center.
+Use the table in the [Label settings that are not supported in the Security & Compliance Center](#label-settings-that-are-not-supported-in-the-security--compliance-center) section to help you identify these settings and the recommended course of action.

 - Protection templates: